Sinners earns horror movie record that’s never been achieved before

 It’s the most acclaimed film of the year

-New film Sinners , from Black Panther and Creed director Ryan Coogler, has earnt an incredibly rare horror movie record.
+New film Sinners , directed by Black Panther and Creed filmmaker Ryan Coogler, has earnt a rare horror movie record.

 All that was known about the film, which Coogler wrote, was that it follows a pair of twins, both played by Coogler’s frequent collaborator Michael B Jordan, who return to their hometown to discover “a greater evil”.

-A second trailer – not to mention reviews of the film – have given away what that “greater evil” is, but Sinners is best enjoyed without knowing what tricks it has up its sleeve.
+A second trailer – not to mention reviews of the film – have given away what that “greater evil” is, but it’s been claimed that Sinners is best enjoyed without knowing what tricks it has up its sleeve.

 The world appears to agree: after 246 reviews, the film, which was shot in IMAX and cost an estimated $100m, has an impressive score of 98 per cent on aggregate site Rotten Tomatoes.

-CinemaScore has measured a film’s appeal by polling early reactions to major releases for 47 years – and Sinners has become the first ever horro film to receive an A.
+For 47 years, CinemaScore has measured a film’s appeal by polling early reactions – and Sinners has become the first ever horror film to receive an A rating.

 The Independent’s Clarisse Loughrey wrote in a four-star review that Sinners feels like “some kind of final stand for original ideas”, adding: “One can only hope audiences recognise its bounty of riches.”